 - Dyes: It’s the type of dye used on the fabric, not the color, which blocks UV.
 However, higher concentrations of these UV-disrupting dyes tend to make protective fabrics darker.

 Sunscreens are rated for their Sun Protection Factor (SPF) against only UVB rays.
 Fabrics and other materials are rated for their Ultraviolet Protection Factor (UPF) and must protect against both UVA and UVB radiation.

-All the fabrics in our H2CORE apparel line are manufactured to block UVA and UVB radiation, giving boaters and other outdoor enthusiasts peace-of-mind protection.
+All the fabrics in our sun protection apparel line are manufactured to block UVA and UVB radiation, giving boaters and other outdoor enthusiasts peace-of-mind protection.